cassandrale179/uicollectionview-basics/README.md

 ### 1. Create an EPG object
-The structure of an EPG object.
  An EPG is a menu is displayed that lists current and upcoming television programs on all available channels.
+The structure:

     epg/
     ├── FOX